dpsframework/dpsframework.org/_proposals/P10-FIPA-CORBA_en.md

 ##   Section 2: Update
 -  OpenJDK-11 to OpenJDK-18 compiler are used.
--  Revision 6868 of JADE version 4.5.4 of July 17, 2002 (by, G. Caire) is used.
+-  FIPA implementation made by JADE in 2002 is used.

 ###  2.1.
 Description of the proposal:

--  It is proposed to use the Java Module System on top of the JADE 4.5.4 (2022) platform core.
-And connect JADE to the FIPA module internally through the declaration of the file org.tilab.jade to org.fipa.
+-  It is proposed to temporarily extract the FIPA module from the core of the JADE platform development.
+Since, with the current version of Java JDK-18 or higher, it is no longer possible to compile JADE.
+This is caused because the CORBA libraries have been removed from the core of the Java SE Standard releases and the Java JDK development release versions 17 and higher.
--  Once the unification with the FIPA module with the JADE 4.5.4 (2022) kernel has been carried out, it will be possible to know the scope of the necessary changes in the JADE kernel; know what are the additional necessary libraries required by JADE 4.5.4 and allow JADE to be compiled with OpenJDK-17 or higher.
+-  Once the FIPA separation of the JADE core has been carried out, it will be possible to know the scope of the necessary changes in the FIPA module; know which are the necessary libraries of GlassFish of CORBA ORB to achieve optimal stability; and allow later integration of the FIPA module with JADE compiled with OpenJDK-17 or higher.

-###  2.2. target platform
+###  2.2.
+Target platform
 -  Java SE 17, OpenJDK-17 or higher, Java JDK-17 or higher.
 This implies that it can be used in Desktop or Server environments, with different architectures and operating systems.

 -  The final objective is its integration in JADE 4.5.4, and to wait for a future revision of JADE.